CompNet/RugbyScope/src/wikidata/_TODO.md

 * NOTES
-  - filtering players depending on whether they played for a club: many are missed but if their club is not indicated... maybe they are not important enough?
+  - Filtering players depending on whether they played for a club: many are missed But if their club is not indicated... maybe they are not important enough?
+    We should get them with WP, though.
+So better to keep them.
-  - if we just focus on pro clubs, the careers will be very incomplete, the sequences very short (not useful)
+  - If we just focus on pro clubs, the careers will be very incomplete, the sequences very short (not useful)
-    > must try to include amateur/university clubs too
+    > include amateur/university clubs too
-  - must be able to assess the completeness of the data
+  - Must be able to assess the completeness of the data, in order to get long enough sequences
     > list all clubs (at least in tier 1 countries)
   - Wikidata = manual vs. DBpedia = auto extraction of info box
     src: https://stackoverflow.com/questions/33862336/how-to-extract-information-from-a-wikipedia-infobox